-Send your favorite in to [email protected], please don’t forget to put “Horror Favorite” in the subject line.
+Send in your favorite to [email protected], and please put Horror Favorite in the subject line.

 This weeks show begins with The Key, and an episode from 1956 titled Twenty Years Later.
 Then Incredible But True shares a quickie titled Mr. Brownings Cufflinks.
 To close out todays show, Mystery House gives us an episode from November 18, 1945 titled Murder In Paradise.